Akash-D7/Employee-Management-System-CRUD/README.md

 # SKYMUSIC Employee Management System

 ## Overview
-The **SKYMUSIC Employee Management System** is a comprehensive web application designed for efficient employee data management.
-This system helps in managing employee records, tracking their performance, and monitoring departmental activities.
-Built using .NET ASP for the backend, and HTML, CSS for the frontend, this system provides a secure, user-friendly interface for businesses to manage employee details with real-time data updates.
+The **SKYMUSIC Employee Management System** is a simple web application designed to manage employee records.
+This system allows administrators to perform CRUD (Create, Read, Update, Delete) operations on employee data, such as names, roles, departments, and contact information.
+It is built using ASP.NET Core MVC for the backend and HTML/CSS for the frontend, providing a user-friendly interface for easy employee management.

 ### Key Features:
-- Employee Registration and Profile Management
-- Employee Role and Department Assignment
+- **Create**: Add new employee details to the system.
-- Real-time data management and updates
+- **Read**: View and search employee records.
-- Secure access controls for employee information
+- **Update**: Edit existing employee information.
-- User-friendly interface with easy navigation
-- Detailed employee records (Contact info, Address, Joining date, etc.)
-- CRUD (Create, Read, Update, Delete) operations for employee records
+- **Delete**: Remove employee records from the system.
+- User-friendly interface for smooth interaction.
+- Manage employee details including roles, departments, and contact information.

 ## Technologies Used:
-- **Backend**: ASP.NET MVC
+- **Backend**: ASP.NET Core MVC
 - **Frontend**: HTML, CSS
-- **Database**: SQL Server (or any database of choice)
+- **Database**: SQL Server
-- **Authentication**: ASP.NET Identity (if implemented)
+- **Authentication**: ASP.NET Identity (optional)
 - **Version Control**: Git

 ## Installation